 When it comes to juicing, most people want to make more than just a single serving.
 Sometimes the process of making great homemade juice can be cumbersome.
 This begs the question "how long does homemade juice last?".

-In most cases you can expect homemade juice to last anywhere from 48 to 72 hours.
+According to our experts, juice can last anywhere from 48 to 72 hours when properly sealed and refrigerated.
 This depends on how you preserve it, what type of juice it is, and how much you're storing.

 To get the most out of your fresh homemade juice, keep on reading.